pattsunade/repoflex/README.md

 In Preferences->Locations, check that Command Line Tools has something selected.

 Go into the ios folder from the repository and run `$ pod install`.
+DON'T use `sudo` comand here, it can break the xcode related files.
+If you are facing some permissions problems use the comand `sudo chown -R zolbit:staff .` on the root folder .

 Connect an Ios device, go into Window->Devices and Simulators and click on the '+' icon on the bottom left to add the connected device.

 Finally click on Product->Run to run the application.

+### In case of

 ## Compiling and publishing updates